algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

     * Do not use boxes or any foreign account/asset/application when clearing, as the user may not provide them in the transaction.
     * Remember that the state will be cleared even if the TEAL code fails.
     * A usual example is when the user sends some funds to the application account and the amount is recorded in local storage (e.g., for retrieval).
 In this case, a solution can keep in global storage a counter of the "lost funds" by users that cleared they state.
+* Delete all boxes before deleting a smart contract:
+    * Each box increases the minimum balance requirement of the application account.
+If the smart contract is deleted, the minimum balance is forever lost.
+    * The above is true even if the application account is rekeyed to another account.
+Rekeying the application account to another account will allow to transfer all the funds out of the application account even if the smart contract is deleted, **except** for the minimum balance due to boxes.

 ### Oracle, interactions, and randomness